 Did Jesus Fulfill Shavuot / Pentecost Completely?

 There is no question that Jesus fulfilled the first three Spring feasts in entirety through His death (Passover), burial (Unleavened Bread), and resurrection (Firstfruits).
-When the Holy Spirit came down at Pentecost, did that completely fulfill this feast?
+When the Holy Spirit came down at Pentecost, was that the complete fulfillment of the late spring feast?

-We noted that the shadow always points to the substance – who is Jesus Christ.
-Jesus sent His Spirit to the church for this age, and that has been looked at as the definitive fulfillment.
-Recently, however, Greg at A Little Strength has noted that the Holy Spirit isn’t actually Christ Himself.
-It was the Father who sent the Holy Spirit of Christ:
+We noted above that the shadow (dress rehearsal) always points to the substance (fulfillment) – which is all found in Jesus Christ.
+Jesus sent His Spirit to the church for this age, and that has typically been considered as the definitive fulfillment.
+Recently, however, Greg at A Little Strength has noted that the Holy Spirit isn’t actually Christ Himself, nor did Jesus send Him.
+It was the Father who sent the Holy Spirit to believers:

 For today, we need to further examine how Pentecost marks a change in God’s dealings with mankind, and we will do so in the next post: